 The creator studio and specialized assistants

-To make all this automation happen, Moveworks gives you the Creator Studio.
-This is a platform where your teams can build and launch their own custom AI agents.
-It even has a no-code "Assistant Builder," so you don't have to be a developer to create a specialized assistant for your department.
+To build and deploy automation, Moveworks provides a Creator Studio, a low-to-pro-code IDE where teams can build custom AI agents.
+A no-code "Assistant Builder" means you don't need a developer to create a specialized assistant for your department.

-If you don't want to start from zero, there's also an AI Agent Marketplace with over 1,000 pre-built agents.
-You can install these to handle specific jobs, like summarizing a customer ticket in ServiceNow or managing time-off requests in Workday.
-They also offer "Scoped Assistants," which are ready-to-go agents for areas like a "Recruiting Assistant" for HR or a "Prospecting Coach" for sales.
+If you'd rather not start with a blank slate, there's an AI Agent Marketplace with over 1,000 pre-built agents covering specific jobs, like summarizing a ServiceNow ticket, managing time-off requests in Workday, or running a recruiting intake flow.
+Moveworks also offers "Scoped Assistants" for specific functions, a "Recruiting Assistant" for HR or a "Prospecting Coach" for sales.

-This is where some teams might lean toward a more integrated solution.
-For example, tools like eesel AI are built to plug directly into the help desks you're already using, like Zendesk and even ServiceNow.
-This way, you get a much smoother experience without having to tear out parts of your existing setup.
+This is where some teams lean toward tools built differently. eesel AI layers on top of the helpdesks you're already using, like Zendesk and even ServiceNow, so you get AI-powered support without reconfiguring your existing setup.

-The $2.85 billion ServiceNow acquisition: What does it all mean?
+The $2.85 billion ServiceNow acquisition: what it means now

 Why ServiceNow bought Moveworks

-The official line is that ServiceNow wanted to pair its own workflow automation muscle with Moveworks' "front-end AI assistant and enterprise search technology."
-Basically, ServiceNow sees Moveworks as the conversational front door for its entire AI platform.
+ServiceNow's stated rationale was to pair its workflow automation strength with Moveworks' "front-end AI assistant and enterprise search technology."
+Moveworks becomes the conversational entry point for ServiceNow's AI platform.

 Pricing and setup